 Include the employment verification letter along with your other supporting documents for the respective form.

-When you prepare your Affidavit of Support (Form I-864) or Declaration of Self-Sufficiency (Form I-944) on CitizenPath, you’ll also receive a set of filing instructions personalized for your situation.
+When you prepare your Form I-864 or Form I-134 on CitizenPath, you’ll also receive a set of filing instructions personalized for your situation.
 Based on your answers to questions in each form, our software will create a custom set of instructions so you know exactly which supporting documents to submit with each form.
 Try it now.